A man lies thinking while paralized

 It’s been a year and a week since they laid me here, 372 days and at 2PM it’ll be 8,928 hours, but no one has mentioned the time so I can’t calculate it exactly.
 From the breakfast noises it’s between 8:30 and 10:00 AM.

 I spend most of my time with my eyes closed and live in the world of sound, building images in my mind about what’s happening.
 I don’t know when I’m being fed unless they forgot to close my eyes, then shadow figures screw with a PEG tube.
-I heard them explain it to Mavis, medically speaking it’s a Percutaneous Endoscopic Gastrostomy tube, used to inject some kind of ground-up slop into my small intestine.
+I heard them explain it to the love of my life, Mavis.
+Medically speaking it’s a Percutaneous Endoscopic Gastrostomy tube, used to inject some kind of ground-up slop into my small intestine.

 Based on the sound of their voices I create peoples faces to look like what I think their personality's are.
 One nurse always shows up with a negative attitude, angry about something.
 I’ve made her image with frown lines and a scowl, but pretty because her periodic laugh rings like a child’s voice and gives me internal smiles.
 Others range from older and stern to bright and young.